rust-lang/rust/doc/rust.md

 link_attr : ident '=' literal ;
 ~~~~~~~~

 An _extern mod declaration_ specifies a dependency on an external crate.
-The
-external crate is then imported into the declaring scope as the `ident`
-provided in the `extern_mod_decl`.
+The external crate is then bound into the declaring scope as the `ident` provided in the `extern_mod_decl`.

 The external crate is resolved to a specific `soname` at compile time, and a
 runtime linkage requirement to that `soname` is passed to the linker for